ShuhaievaPolina/UAV-Visual-Localization-via-Satellite-Imagery/README.md

 ```

 ### 3. Run the pipeline
-Open and run `notebooks/UAV_Visual_Localization.ipynb` in Google Colab or locally in Jupyter.
+Open and run `UAV_Visual_Localization.ipynb` in Google Colab or locally in Jupyter.

 ---